awslabs/aws-athena-query-federation/athena-jdbc/README.md

 * In Mux setup, spill bucket and prefix is shared across all database instances.
 * Any relevant Lambda Limits.
 See Lambda documentation.
 * Redshift does not support external partitions so all data will be retrieved every time.
+* Athena converts queries to lower case.
+MySQL table names need to be in lower case to match.
+For example, Athena queries against "myTable" will fail.

 # Performance tuning